trailblazer-ai/trailblazer-ai.github.io/machine_learning_certification.md

 #### Dedicated Classes

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Life is complicated, but your corporate education missives don't have to be.
 Leave the guesswork to us and let TrailBlazer.ai handle the heavy lifting by providing your organization with a turnkey, onsite machine learning training package where our instructors come onsite to your location with everything needed to deliver one or more of our deep learning courses.
+Our corporate instructors have successfully delivered classes on every continent except Antarctica, but that can be arranged as well...
 - We bring each class attendee a GTX1060-class laptop optimized for machine learning training and with more than sufficient GPU horsepower to tackle all lab exercises during the week of instruction
 - More than 25 modules of instruction (four day format) or 30+ modules of instruction (five day bootcamp) are included with our machine learning courseware books given to each student
 - Each module of instruction includes at least one (1) hands on lab exercise from our student lab manual, also included with our deep learning courseware kits